khulnasoft/pkg.khulnasoft.com/README.md

 For repositories with many packages, comments might get too long.
 In that case, you can use `--only-templates` to only show templates.

-pkg.khulnasoft.com uses `npm pack --json` under the hood, in case you face issues, you can also use the `--pnpm` or `--yarn` flag so it starts using `pnpm pack` or `yarn pack`.
+pkg.khulnasoft.com uses `npm pack --json` under the hood, in case you face issues, you can also use the `--pnpm`, `--yarn`, or `--bun` flag so it starts using `pnpm pack`, `yarn pack`, or `bun pm pack`.
 This is not necessary in most cases.

 <img width="100%" src="https://github.com/khulnasoft/pkg.khulnasoft.com/assets/37929992/2fc03b94-ebae-4c47-a271-03a4ad5d2449" />